The Disastrous Burke and Wills Expedition of 1860.

 In addition the party who were supposed to be waiting at Cooper’s Creek for Burke to return, had left that morning and the depot was deserted.
-Brahe had waited 4 months instead of 3 as Burke ordered him, and only left then because his men were getting sick from scurvy.
+Brahe had waited 4 months and only left then because his men were getting sick from scurvy.

 Wills wanted to stay at Cooper’s Creek, feeling sure that help would arrive.
 Burke ignored his advice and decided to set off for a police station at Mt.
 Hopeless.
 As leader of the expedition, he ordered that they all go on.

 Unfortunately, he did not leave a message at Cooper’s Creek, and when Brahe returned, he did not know that the party had been there.
 The camels were dying, there was no food and the water was all gone.

 Both Burke and Wills were too weak by then to travel.

 For three months, friendly aboriginals cared for John King, who was the only survivor, until help arrived.
 He was rescued by a search party from Melbourne.

 Although Burke and Wills died, they had proved that there was no inland sea and were the first to cross Australia from south to north, providing more valuable information on inland Australia.